Flippchen/PorscheInsight-CarClassification-AI/README.md

 ## Usage
 ### Train a model
 To train a model you can use the [train](training) folder.
 You can choose the model, the dataset and the number of epochs.
+You can use the build in Discord Callback to get notfications on Discord after every epoch.
+You need to change the discord webhook url in the training file.
 ### Predict with a model (Inference)
 To predict with a model you can use the [test_tf_model.py](testing/test_tf_model.py) script.
 You can choose the model and the image you want to predict.
 If you want to predict with an onnx model you can use the [test_onnx_model.py](testing/test_onnx_model.py) script.